csilvarivera/gsk-viiv-podcast-poc/README.md

-# gsk-viiv-podcast
+# Podcast Generator

 ## Purpose

-This project allows ViiV to create a podcast from a single PDF file
+This project allows to create a podcast from a single PDF file

 ## Getting started